 It was a Whatsapp message a few days ago from a common friend of ours that reminded me of Shankar again.
 The message had the link to the newspaper report I mentioned earlier.
 The report had a picture of a goatee sporting Shankar, selling yam in a market in Mangalore.

-Following the precise directions he had given, I drove up to his farm in Moodbidre, about 35 kms from Mangalore.
+Following the precise directions he had given, I drove up to his farm in Moodbidre, about 35 km from Mangalore.
 There he was, sporting the same cap I’d seen him wear in the report.
-He had built his house in the center of his farm.
-I parked my car and settled comfortably on a couch in his veranda.
-Over a cup of coffee, we went back in time to our BKB2DB2 days, exchanged notes on hair loss and played with his 3 month old puppy (which he hoped would grow into an aggressive watchdog.
+He had built his house in the centre of his farm.
+I parked my car and settled comfortably on a couch on his veranda.
+Over a cup of coffee, we went back in time to our BKB2DB2 days, exchanged notes on hair loss and played with his 3-month-old puppy (which he hoped would grow into an aggressive watchdog.
 Seeing how friendly it was with me, I have my doubts).

 “I always thought I was more of a research person; so after college, I wanted to get into Texas Instruments – which in the 90s was the Mecca for systems programmers”, he said, “but as fate would have it, I got selected to create business software at Infosys.
 Looking back, I think that was the best thing that happened to me because it exposed me to people and places and broadened my horizons”.
 His stint at Infosys had taken him to places like Australia, Switzerland and Japan which came in handy later when he decided to get into farming.